 Generally kombucha fermentation does not have the bubbling sound, so tune into your sense of taste and smell.

-There should be a lingering tea aroma with a sour and vinegary taste, sometimes a slight bitter after-taste.
-A “young” kombucha will still have sweetness to it, and be very fizzy after secondary fermentation, whereas a “mature” kombucha will be quite vinegary tasting – but still great to drink!
+There should be a lingering tea aroma with a sour and vinegary taste, sometimes a slightly bitter after-taste.
+A “young” kombucha will still have a sweetness to it, and be very fizzy after secondary fermentation, whereas a “mature” kombucha will be a quite vinegary tasting – but still great to drink!

 TIP: You will need to source a kombucha SCOBY – you can find these here.